 - I think we all agree that Nikitin got more money than he was worth, but that is the harsh reality of being a perennial losing organization.
 Players won't flock here unless you overpay, and at least the Oilers didn't sign him for three or four years at that price tag.
 I don't expect him to fix the Oilers blueline, far from it, but he has more experience than Schultz, Marincin, Klefbom and Nurse combined, and that might be the best thing about the signing.
 It means they won't rush more D-men.

 Nikitin is a top-four D-man on an average to below average NHL team, and right now that is what the Oilers are.
 In two years, if the young defenders develop into the players the Oilers expect them to be then Nikitin likely takes a pay cut to play on the third pairing or doesn't return.

 - He was playing behind James Wisniewski, Fedor Tyutin, Jack Johnson and Ryan Murray in Columbus.
 The Oilers blueline doesn't boast the same talent level.
 Nikitin will be a top four here, and he will be an improvement.
 You can look at his numbers when he played top-four minutes in 2012 and 2013 and he was a decent defender.

 - Essentially the Oilers traded Nick Schultz, at the end of his $3.5 million deal, for a 5th round pick, and then gave that pick back to Columbus for two years of Nikitin at $4.5.
 Nikitin still has room to improve, while Schultz was on his last legs.
-This signing isn't great, but it isn't awful and it doesn't limit the Oilers ability to make other moves.
+This signing isn't great, but at least it doesn't limit the Oilers ability to make other moves.